ThomasMBury/charlie-bury-website/content/en/about.md

 <div class="portfolio-content">

-Charlie Bury is a screenwriter, author, and script consultant based in the UK.
+Charlie Bury is a screenwriter and script consultant based in the UK.

 As an autistic writer, his approach to storytelling is rooted in meticulous attention to detail.
 He views screenwriting as a craft to be mastered, with an opportunity to confront complex existential and theological themes through visceral frameworks, rather than adhering to rigid formulas and clichés.